day8/re-frame/docs/dominoes-live.md

-Each time application state changes, `a-query-fn` will be called again to compute a new materialised view (a new computation over `app-db`) and that new value will be given to all `view` functions which are subscribed to `:some-query-id`.
-These `view` functions will then be called to compute the new DOM state (because the views depend on query results which have changed).
+Each time application state changes, `a-query-fn` will be called again to compute a new materialised view (a new computation over `app-db`) and that new value will be given to all `view` functions that are subscribed to `:some-query-id`.
+These `view` functions will then be called to compute the new DOM state (because the views depend on query results that have changed).

 Along this reactive chain of dependencies, re-frame will ensure the necessary calls are made, at the right time.